Skip to content

 Grade: D

-This tells you the percentage of patients who sustained a pressure ulcer.
-Pressure ulcers are damage to the skin due to staying in the same position for an excessive period of time.
+This indicates the percent of patients that suffered from a pressure ulcer.
+Pressure ulcers are skin damage due to remaining in the same position for an excessive period of time.

 Minimizes Serious Falls